kagiko/vaultwarden-wiki/Using-Podman.md

 WantedBy=multi-user.target default.target
 ```

-You can provide a `--files` flag to tell podman to put the systemd service into a file.
+You can provide a `--files` flag to tell podman to put the systemd service into a file or use ```podman generate systemd --name vaultwarden > /etc/systemd/system/container-vaultwarden.service```.
 With this we can enable and start the container as any normal service file.
 ```sh
 $ systemctl enable /etc/systemd/system/container-vaultwarden.service
 $ systemctl start container-vaultwarden.service